nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 tags: [appointments,use_case]
 sidebar: appointments_sidebar
 permalink: appointments_use_case_retrieve_a_patients_appointments.html
-summary: "Use case for retrieval of a patient's appointments from an organisation"
+summary: "Retrieve a patient's future appointments at an organisation"
 ---

 ## Use case ##